-4. Refine the format of annual budget to communicate the Completed strategic direction of the institution in terms of financial funding and publish the annual audit, the related findings, and the related responses in a timely manner to assure the institution of appropriate allocation and use of financial resources.
+4. Refine the format of annual budget to communicate the strategic direction of the institution in terms of financial funding and publish the annual audit, the related findings, and the related responses in a timely manner to assure the institution of appropriate allocation and use of financial resources.
 (III.D.2.a.)

-Final Budget for 2008-2009 approved by the Governing Board September 23, 2008 2007-2008 annual audit published December 31, 2008 Financial section incorporated into CIMP On-going assessment of the district's fiscal condition Status reports to President's Cabinet and campus community On-going updates of Corrective Action Matrix reviewed by President's Cabinet 2009-2010 budget developed utilizing the revised Institutional Planning and Budget Development Process tied to strategic goals, objectives and strategies identified in the 2009-2014 CIMP Final Budget for 2009-2010 approved by the Governing Board October 13, 2009 Revised 2009-2010 Budget adopted by the Governing Board February 9, 2010 Annual Audit presented to the Governing Board February 9, 2010 Final Budget for 2010-2011 approved by the Governing Board October 12, 2010 5.
-Continue to review, evaluate, and improve the operational procedures resulting from the implementation of the new Datatel system.
-(III.D.2.g.)
-Partially met Status reports to President's Cabinet and campus community
+Final Budget for 2008-2009 approved by the Governing Board September 23, 2008

+2007-2008 annual audit published December 31, 2008

+Financial section incorporated into CIMP

+On-going assessment of the district's fiscal condition

+Status reports to President's Cabinet and campus community

+On-going updates of Corrective Action Matrix reviewed by President's Cabinet 2009-2010 budget developed utilizing the revised Institutional Planning and Budget

+Development Process tied to strategic goals, objectives and strategies identified in the 2009-2014 CIMP

+Final Budget for 2009-2010 approved by the Governing Board October 13, 2009

+Revised 2009-2010 Budget adopted by the Governing Board February 9, 2010

+Annual Audit presented to the Governing Board February 9, 2010

+Final Budget for 2010-2011 approved by the Governing Board October 12, 2010

+Annual Audit presented to the Governing Board February 8, 2011